wurthless-elektroniks/RGH1.3/readme.md

 - 3333: POST bits 6 and 7 were not low coming out of CPU reset.
 Diodes are missing or wired incorrectly.
   Also check that you've disabled the tilt switch. **If you are using the capacitor and you get this error code, there is too much noise on the PLL wire.**
-- 0000 (displays as 4444): CPU did not make it to CB_A in time.
-CPU might be dying or you wired something wrong.

 ## Creating your updflash.bin